bjnath/demodocs/INSTALL.rst

    pip install -e .

-``-e`` installs ``scikit-image`` in editable mode, meaning that ``import`` will pick up the changes immediately.
+``-e`` installs ``scikit-image`` in editable mode, meaning that ``import`` will pick up changes immediately.

 If you change Cython files (or have never built them before), you first will need to run:

 .. code-block:: sh